NadirAliOfficial/QuantumTerminal/README.md

    git clone https://github.com/wJubran/QuantumTerminal.git
    cd QuantumTerminal/backend
    ```

 2. Install Python dependencies:
    ```bash
    pip install fastapi uvicorn websockets watchfiles yfinance MetaTrader5
    ```

-3. Run the Backend Server:
+3. Run the backend server:
    ```bash
    python launcher.py
    ```

 4. The terminal will automatically serve the UI on `http://127.0.0.1:8502` and launch your default browser.

-*(To run as a standalone desktop app, you can package the `electron_shell` directory using Electron Forge or Electron Builder).*
+*(To run as a standalone desktop app, you can package the `electron_shell` directory using Electron Forge or Electron Builder.)*

 ---

 ## 🛠️ Contributing (المساهمة)

-This is a community-driven project!
+This is a community-driven project.
 If you are a Python developer, Quant, or React engineer, your pull requests are welcome.

 - **Areas needing help:** Enhancing thread safety for MT5 in `data_server.py`, adding new broker providers (like Interactive Brokers), and rebuilding an open-source React UI.

+---

 ## ⚖️ Disclaimer

 *Quantum Terminal is for educational and analytical purposes only.
 Trading financial markets carries a high level of risk and may not be suitable for all investors.
 The mathematical models provided by this software are probabilistic, not predictive.*

+---

 ## 📄 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.